vmbs/Creating-1-ALB-internal-and-2-EC2-with-Terraform/README.md

 We can see that the load balancer is open to the world on tcp/80 and tcp/443 and the ECS EC2 instances have ports 32768 to 65535 open from the load balancer.
 This is because when we select the container port to 0 in the task definition AWS will randomly assign a port from this range to the container: security.tf

+We have our variables file where I am using CentOS 7 AMI : vars.tf